x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 ## Use your own email server to send email from multifunction devices and applications

 If you happen to have an on-premises email server, you should seriously consider using that server for SMTP relay instead of Microsoft 365 or Office 365.
 A local email server that you have physical access to is much easier to configure for SMTP relay by devices and applications on your local network.
 The details about how to do this depend on your on-premises email server.
-For Exchange Server, see the following topics:
+For Exchange Server, see the following articles:

 - [Allow anonymous relay on Exchange servers](../../ExchangeServer/mail-flow/connectors/allow-anonymous-relay.md)

 - [Receive messages from a server, service, or device that doesn't use Exchange](../../ExchangeServer/mail-flow/connectors/custom-receive-connectors.md#scenario-3-receive-messages-from-a-server-service-or-device-that-doesnt-use-exchange)

-## Related Topics
+## Related articles

 [Fix issues with printers, scanners, and LOB applications that send email using Microsoft 365 or Office 365](fix-issues-with-printers-scanners-and-lob-applications-that-send-email-using-off.md)